 Speaking at a Council meeting

-Public Forums are held at the beginning of our monthly meetings and are an opportunity for residents to present views about matters of Council business or that are of community interest.
+Public Forums are held at the beginning of our six-weekly meetings and are an opportunity for residents to present views about matters of Council business or that are of community interest.

 People are encouraged to keep presentations as brief as possible (a maximum of five minutes is allowed), to provide plenty of time for questions from Councillors or Community Board members.